 Because the hardest part of starting a magazine is finding stuff to write about.
-Understand the workings of the media industry – it starts with building great relationships with PR people and press offices.
+And then understanding the workings of the media industry – it begins with building great relationships with PR people and press offices.

 6. Don't make advertising the priority

 I honestly never started Creative Boom to make money.
-It was a hobby.
-A creative mission.
-It's probably why the magazine has remained relatively ad-free over the last 10 years.
+It was a hobby; a mission.
+It's probably why the magazine has remained relatively ad-free over the last ten years.

 An annoying pop-up, a flashing display ad, sponsored articles that are just pointless – I've tried to avoid these on Creative Boom.
-I apologise if that hasn't always been the case but there comes a point when you do need to be realistic about making a living.
+I apologise if that hasn't always been the case, but there comes the point when you do need to be realistic about making a living.

 It's about striking the right balance.
 On Creative Boom, I'm strict about what we do.
 If it's a sponsored article, then it has to be relevant to my audience and helpful, too.
 If it's a display ad, it's going to be a JPEG or PNG only – no animation I'm afraid.

 With the above in mind, money isn't everything.
 There are many other reasons why you'll benefit from starting a magazine.
-You'll build a network, have something interesting to talk about, make great industry connections, raise your own profile, learn about others... the list goes on.
+You'll build a network, have something interesting to talk about, make great industry connections, raise your profile, learn about others – the list goes on.

 Creative Boom has taken me around the world.
 I've met some incredible people; worked with some huge brands and have been invited to lots of talks and events.
 It's all been rather lovely.
 But the best thing?
 I've boosted my skills and experience.
 The mistakes I've made (and there have been plenty) have been invaluable lessons.

 And everything I've learnt via Creative Boom, I've applied to my clients as well as my own business.
-In a way, my magazine has forced me to continuously push my skills forward.
+In a way, my magazine has forced me to push my skills forward continuously.
 And that has helped me to survive.